bedita/docs/source/endpoints/model/object_types.rst

 * ``name`` object type in plural form, this is the canonical form for this type that will activate ``/cats`` endpoint
 * ``singular`` singular form for type

-Both must be in `lowered snake_case <https://en.wikipedia.org/wiki/Snake_case>`_ format as internal naming convention, see :ref:`api-model-naming`, and must contain at least a letter (a-z) to avoid collusions with numeric id.
+Both must be in `lowered snake_case <https://en.wikipedia.org/wiki/Snake_case>`_ format as internal naming convention, see :ref:`api-model-naming`, and must contain at least a letter (a-z) to avoid collisions with numeric ids.
 They also must be unique in your project.

 * ``description`` is an optional description of your type